sillihkram/workshops/exercises/ansible_ripu/README.md

 ## Workshop Navigation

-Your will find links to the previous and next exercises at the bottom of each exercise page.
+You will find links to the previous and next exercises at the bottom of each exercise page.
 Click the link below to get started.

 ---